jarrekk/Jalpc/README.md

 ### Enjoy

-I hope you enjoy using Jalpc.
+Hope you enjoy using Jalpc.
 If you encounter any issues, please feel free to let me know by creating an issue.
 I'd love to help.

 ## Upgrading Jalpc